imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/statistical-learning.md

 - K-nearest neighbors (KNN) classifier: Given a positive integer K and a test observation x0, the KNN classifier first identifies the K points in the training data that are closest to x0, represented by N0.
   - When K = 1, the decision boundary is overly flexible and finds patterns in the data that don’t correspond to the Bayes decision boundary.
 This corresponds to a classifier that has low bias but very high variance.
   - As K grows, the method becomes less flexible and produces a decision boundary that is close to linear.

+## Conclusion

+- In both the regression and classification settings, choosing the correct level of flexibility is critical to the success of any statistical learning method.
+- The bias-variance tradeoff, and the resulting U-shape in the test error, can make this a difficult task.